-ShopForMe volunteer shopping is supporting individuals who cannot access online shopping, by matching them with a volunteer who will do their shopping for them.
+ShopForMe volunteer shopping was set up during the first Coronavirus lockdown of 2020, to support individuals who cannot access online shopping, by matching them with a volunteer who could do their shopping for them.

-It is particularly important to ensure that our over 70s don’t make unnecessary trips to the supermarket.
-The ShopForMe service allows more people to isolate properly for longer and therefore ultimately supports the NHS.
-To be matched with a volunteer call 01373 465 757.
+Helping to ensure that our over 70s didn’t make unnecessary trips to the supermarket, the ShopForMe service allowed more people to isolate properly for longer and therefore ultimately support the NHS.

 • Please remember that your volunteer is just that, a volunteer, so please be respectful.